How much does it cost to own a cat in Australia?

 You could save on grooming and other services by learning to groom and bathe your cat yourself.
 You could also save more by boarding your cat with a family member or friend when you’re away.

 You’ll also be able to access extra benefits depending on the type of pet insurance policy you have.
-For example, with Real Premium Accident & Illness Cover you could have access to useful features such as Optional Routine Care benefit which covers a portion of the cost of everyday care, like vaccinations and teeth cleaning.
+For example, with Real Premium Accident & Illness Cover you could have access to useful features such as Optional Routine Care benefit which covers a portion of the cost of everyday care, like vaccinations and teeth cleaning up to $80 per year.

 Saving on pet costs

-Owning a cat can be a big commitment with average total costs running to around $1,029 a year4, but the affection and love our animal companions give us is well worth it.
+Owning a cat can be a big commitment with average total costs running to around $1,150 to $3,500 in the first year and around $880 a year ongoing, but the affection and love our animal companions give us is well worth it.
 Staying within your budget is important, but so is ensuring your cat has a great quality of life.

 - Buy food in bulk and DIY – Buy raw ingredients in bulk and prepare your own cat food.
 Whether it’s fresh fish or meat, (with your vet’s guidance), make your own health cat food and possibly save.
 Freeze and defrost for each meal, and your cat will likely appreciate your home cooking.

-- Adopt – Adopting a cat from a shelter could help you save as your cat may already be desexed, wormed, and vaccinated.3
+- Adopt – Adopting a cat from a shelter could help you save as your cat may already be desexed, wormed, and vaccinated.

 - Desex your cat – The cost of desexing your cat will be lower than caring for your cat through birth and raising and adopting out a litter.

 - Take good care of your cat – The biggest thing you can do to help your cat and your budget is to take good care of your feline friend.
 Provide room to exercise and roam, and feed him a quality diet.
-Make sure she gets regular dental checkups, and learn how to clean her teeth.8 The little everyday things you do will give your cat a good quality of life in the long run.
+Make sure he/she gets regular dental checkups, and learn how to clean their teeth.
+The little everyday things you do will give your cat a good quality of life in the long run.

-- Get insurance – Having an appropriate level of pet insurance protects you from unexpected vet expenses and allows your cat to get the care they need.
+- Get insurance – Having an appropriate level of pet insurance can help protect you from unexpected vet expenses and allows your cat to get the care they need.

 Can you afford a cat?

 Cats, along with dogs, rank among Australia’s favourite types of pets.
 Owning a pet requires budgeting and planning if you want to ensure your cat enjoys great health in the long run.
-By preparing for expected and unexpected vet costs and getting insurance, you can provide your feline companion with an amazing quality of life.
+By preparing for expected and unexpected costs, such as vet bills you can provide your feline companion with an amazing quality of life.